 In reference to the overall quality (bitrate, channels, compression) of audio files and how the platform plays back the files.

 The PlayStation 2 version has the best quality audio files.
 The PS2 version plays all sounds as stereo.
-With the exception of dialog, sound files are not pre-recorded but are instead samples that are dynamically called, pitch-shifted, and arranged in real-time; a feature exclusive for this game on the PS2.
-S-FORCE technology simulates surround sound only for a small amount of sound effects while playing.
+With the exception of dialog, sound files are not pre-recorded, but instead samples that are dynamically called, pitch-shifted, and arranged in real-time; a feature exclusive for this game on the PlayStation 2.
+S-FORCE technology simulates surround sound, but is only utilized for a small amount of sound effects.

 Gameplay: Load Times